goatandsheep/vibrate-toggle/README.md

-# vibrate-toggle
+# Vibrate Toggle

-A demonstration of toggling vibrations on devices that use the browser vibration API
+A demonstration of toggling vibrations on devices that use the browser vibration API based on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API#continued_vibrations).